mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/Practice Test 1.md

 __Q: When writing a program, what is a sign that you’re missing a class?__

 __Q: What are some rules/guidelines when writing programs in OOP?__

+__Q: # The following is a short description of an application that lets a customer place an order for a meal:__

+# - A meal always has three meal items: a burger, a side, and drink.
+# - For each meal item, the customer must choose an option.
+# - The application must compute the total cost of the order.

+# 1. Identify the nouns and verbs we need in order to model our classes and methods.
+# 2. Create an outline in code (a spike) of the structure of this application.
+# 3. Place methods in the appropriate classes to correspond with various verbs.